wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 - `IRenameItemProperty`

 ## Implementing `IContentProvider`
-Supporting PowerShells `*-Content` commands is optional and works a bit different than the other providers at least for treading and writing content.
+Supporting PowerShells `*-Content` commands is optional and works a bit different than the other providers at least for reading and writing content.
 PowerShell will ask for a reader or writer implementation (`IContentReader`, `IContentWriter`) to interact with.
-It will ask for 'blocks' of information to read an d write.
-Th implementation has to decide what such a 'block' of information is.
+It will ask for 'blocks' of information to read and write.
+The implementation has to decide what such a 'block' of information is.

 Not all capabilities have to be implemented:
 - `IClearItemContent`
 - `IGetItemContent`
-- `ISetItemContent`
+- `ISetChildItemContent`

 As for the reader and writer implementations: It seems that PowerShell only call the `Read(long readcont)` and the `Writer(IList)` method. `Seek(..)` seems to be reserved for the internal file system provider.

+### Implementing `ISetChiIdItemContent` at the parent node
+It is necessary to implement this capability at the parent node. instead of the actula node the set the content at.
+This Because the parenet node may create the child node during this process.